-The Zambezi Region in the far northeast of Namibia bordering the Okavango Delta and Chobe National Park; is the wettest region of Namibia; by a great margin; and makes the area considerably greener than the rest of Namibia.
+The Zambezi Region in the far northeast of Namibia bordering the Okavango Delta and Chobe National Park.
+It is the wettest region of Namibia; by a great margin.
+And makes the area considerably greener than the rest of Namibia.
 The Zambezi Region incorporates the Caprivi Strip and Kavango Regions.

 Consisting mostly of extensive wetlands, floodplains, woodlands, and rivers, like the Okavango and Zambezi.
-It protrudes from the rest of the country like a finger; shares borders with 4 other countries; namely; Angola, Botswana, Zambia, and Zimbabwe and owns a very unique history.
+It protrudes from the rest of the country like a finger.
+And shares borders with 4 other countries; namely; Angola, Botswana, Zambia, and Zimbabwe and owns a very unique history.

 Zambezi Region attractions